bretso25/-IT2030BretAllison/Lab 1/readme.md

 <h2>Bret's Pet Grooming Services</h2>
 <h3>Summary</h3>
 <p>Bret's Pet Grooming Services is responsible for providing exceptional grooming care services, techniques, and styles to a variety of dog breeds.
 The goal with the site is that users will be able to come to the site, choose their required service and setup an appointment.
-They can either pay then or pay after the service.</p>
+They can either pay then or pay after the service.
+The formula is like a PetSmart or Petco.
+When I retire, I'd like to do something with pets like a grooming service or animal sanctuary.</p>
 <h3>Provided Services</h3>
 <h4>Bath & Brush</h4>Bath, nail trim, ear cleaning, paw & pad trim, sanitary trim, anal gland cleaning & more.
 <h4>Bath & Brush with FURminator®</h4>Bath, deShedding shampoo & solution, nail trim, ear cleaning, extra brushing, blow-out, sanitary trim & more.